sindresorhus/eslint-plugin-unicorn/docs/rules/no-array-reduce.md

 It's only somewhat useful in the rare case of summing up numbers, which is allowed by default.

-Use `eslint-disable` comment if you really need to use it.
+Use `eslint-disable` comment if you really need to use it or disable the rule entirely if you prefer functional programming.

 This rule is not fixable.